 The "subsequent property roll" (sub roll) is the roll used to assess any property missed on the property roll.
-This usually includes transient personal property and some missed personal property and mobile homes.
-Transient personal property, as defined in §63-201(25), I.C., is construction, logging or mining equipment that has been in the county for 30 days or more.
+This usually includes some missed personal property and mobile homes.
 The completed sub roll must be delivered to the clerk of the board of county commissioners by the fourth Monday in November [§63-411(1), I.C.]The "missed property roll" (missed roll) is all property not assessed on the property roll or sub roll; it follows the same principle as the sub roll and is delivered to the clerk by the first Monday of January the following year [§63-311(2), I.C.].